 - 1) Linear metal flashings described in any Part of this Standard are considered necessary and integral to the scope of a Project designed and constructed to qualify for a RoofStar Guarantee.
 Furthermore, only new linear metal flashings may be specified and installed; reuse of any existing linear metal flashings is prohibited and may void the Guarantee.
 See also 1.6 RoofStar Guarantee: Coverage and Limitations. - 2) The Design Authority is responsible to specify continuity so that intersecting systems are positively connected.
-See 10.3.2 Sequencing. - 3) Flashings must be engineer-designed to resist wind uplift. - 4) Where exposed fasteners are not desirable, the design must utilize continuous 'wind clips' that secure the flashing along its lower edge (see ASM Detail E1.7.3).
+See 10.3.2 Sequencing. - 3) Flashings must be engineer-designed to resist wind uplift. - 4) Where exposed fasteners are not desirable, the design must utilize continuous 'wind clips' that secure the flashing along its lower edge (see ASM 10.1.1 Eave & Rake Flashing (Mechanical Seam)). - 5) All cap and hip flashings designed for Common Slope and Low Slope roofs (slopes up to but less than 1:1 (12" in 12")) must be secured with hooked metal Z-closures which are - 1. set in two (2) rows of gunnable sealant or sealant tape. - 2. fastened through the metal roof panel into the deck. - 6) Cap and hip flashings designed for Steep Slopes (roofs with a slope greater than 1:1 (12" in 12")) may be - 1. secured with metal Z-closures installed in keeping with the standards in 10.3.5.3 (1). secured to the standing seams with acceptable fasteners.
+Further protection from the weather may be accomplished by turning down the hip or cap flashing turned down between panel ribs to close off openings.